 Since I didn’t have a car, I had to tack on an extra kilometer or so each way of walking from the city of Fox Glacier.
 The track begins just south of the Bella Vista Motel.
 Those with cars can drive out to the parking lot, effectively shortening the hike to 2.6 km roundtrip.
-It was only slightly drizzling as I ducked under the canopy of the forest to make my way to the parking lot.
+It was only slightly drizzling as I ducked under the canopy of the forest to make my way to the parking lot and trailhead.
 The trees provided a nice shelter from the precipitation until the trail hit the road.

 There were very few cars sitting in the parking lot.
 It started raining cats and dogs.
-I set off on the track.
+I set off on the track to the Fox Glacier viewpoint.
 The trail is wide and easy to follow, though it is a bit rocky.
 Markers and barriers lead the way so you can’t really get lost in the vast expanse of pebbles.

 By the time I reached the parking lot after finishing the trek to the viewpoint, I was pretty over the weather.
-I started the dreaded walk back to town, but managed to hitch a ride from some people I’d seen on the trail back to Fox Glacier.
+I started the dreaded walk back to town.
+After a few minutes, I managed to hitch a ride from some people I’d seen on the trail back to Fox Glacier.

 Please keep in mind that areas near glaciers can be very hazardous due to quickly changing conditions.
 Rockfall, icefall, flooding, and river surging are just a few things to be wary of when hiking in the area.
 The trail can close at any time.

 The next day it poured and canceled my glacier trek.